 The next step up is the Palace Tower, where you can get rooms in either the Deluxe or Premium formats.
 Both are bigger than the Forum Tower accommodations, with enough room for a small sitting area with a couch and chair plus very large, marble-lined bathrooms that include over-sized spa tubs.
 Premium rooms have even more floor space plus two bathrooms that are connected by a dual shower stall.

 The Augustus Tower is a bit higher on the Caesars food chain.
-These giant 600 square-feet digs feature plush couches, a table and chairs, a writing desk, a sleek dark wood wall unit with a mini-bar, a flat panel television, and a bathroom big enough for the Gods complete with a whirlpool tub, separate shower, and plenty of marble.
-A 2016 remodel hasn’t changed the overall feeling of the rooms, just made them a little newer and sparkly.
-Upgrades include L-shaped sofas and lamps with both electrical sockets and USB charge ports at their base so you don’t need to go moving furniture to plug in your phone at night.
+These giant 600 square-feet digs feature plush couches, a table and chairs, a writing desk, a sleek dark wood wall unit with a mini-bar, a flat panel television, and a bathroom big enough for the gods complete with a whirlpool tub, separate shower, and plenty of marble.
+Recent upgrades include L-shaped sofas and lamps with both electrical sockets and USB charge ports at their base so you don’t need to go moving furniture to plug in your phone at night.
 The beds are silly comfortable and the entire room gives you a feeling that you are staying someplace special.